-If not treated properly, the infection can go up to the kidneys and could be fatal.
+If not treated properly, the infection could go up to the kidneys and be fatal.
 You need to get your antibiotics as prescribed by the doctor.

-The best thing to avoid UTI is, make sure you empty your bladder while urinating by leaning forward and putting pressure so nothing is left in there.
+The best way to avoid UTI is to make sure that you empty your bladder by leaning forward and putting pressure while leaning forward, so nothing is left in there.

-Also, make frequent bathroom trips and try not to use public bathrooms unless needed.
-Drink plenty of water and over-the-counter cranberry tablets may help in developing UTI.
+Also, make frequent bathroom trips and try not to use public bathrooms, unless necessary.
+Drink plenty of water, and over-the-counter cranberry tablets may prevent UTI from recurring.

-Having mood swings during pregnancy is one of the common symptoms and there are days when you just feel like crying.
-Depression strikes are it does not seem to go away.
+Having mood swings during pregnancy is one of the common symptoms of pregnancy, and there are days when you just feel like crying.
+During pregnancy, essential vitamin intake is very important.

-One of the best remedies is to take a warm shower that works 100% to make you feel better, helps with body cramps, backache, shoulder pain or even Braxton hicks (fake) contractions.
+One of the best ways to help with mood is to take a warm shower that works 100% to make you feel better, helps with body cramps, backache, shoulder pain, or even Braxton hicks (fake) contractions.